 To ensure that the width/height is distributed equally and the symmetry of the shape is preserved, following steps can be used by the math-layout engine.

-Assemble all parts with all extenders removed and with connectionsoverlapping by the maximum amount.
+Assemble all parts with all extenders removed and with connections overlapping by the maximum amount.
 This gives the smallest possible result.

 Determine how much extra width/height can be obtained from all existing connections between neighboring parts by using minimal overlaps.
 If that is enough to achieve the size goal, extend each connection equally by changing overlaps of connectors to finish the job.